anhrytsan/expense-tracker-frontend/README.md

 This is a comprehensive single-page application (SPA) built with Angular for managing internal company expenses.
 It provides a user-friendly interface for tracking expenses, managing departments and employees, and setting monthly spending limits.

+The backend repository for this project can be found here: **[https://github.com/anhrytsan/expense-tracker-backend](https://github.com/anhrytsan/expense-tracker-backend)**

 ## ✨ Features

 - **User Authentication:** Secure registration and login system using JWT.